TensorPlan and the Few Actions Lower Bound for Planning in MDPs under Linear Realizability of Optimal Value Functions: Introduction

 We also prove a result that provides a polynomial upper bound on the corresponding query complexity for a fixed number of actions. \begin{theorem}[Upper bound with local access] For $\cM \in \{ \cM^{v^\star}_{\thetabound,d,H,A}, \cM^{q^\star}_{\thetabound,d,H,A} \cap \cM^{\mathrm{Pdet}}, \cM^{v^\star/q^\star \mathrm{ reach}}_{\thetabound,d,H,A} \}$, arbitrary positive reals $\delta,\thetabound$ and arbitrary positive integers $d,H$,

 \end{theorem}

 The rest of the paper is organized as follows: In the next section, we discuss these result and their relationship to existing work.
 This is followed by Section~\ref{sec:prelim} that introduces our notation and gives the precise problem description.
-The proof of Theorem~\ref{thm:lb} is presented in Section~\ref{sec:lb}: for modularity, first a simplified ``abstract game'' is introduced and is shown to be hard to solve in Section~\ref{sec:abstract-game}; the remaining proof is then summarized in Section~\ref{sec:mdp-summary} before the arguments are presented in detail.
+The proof of Theorem~\ref{thm:lb} is presented in Section~\ref{sec:lb}: after a brief intuitive overview in Section~\ref{sec:proof-overview}, for modularity, a simplified ``abstract game'' is introduced and is shown to be hard to solve in Section~\ref{sec:abstract-game}; the remaining proof turns the abstract game into a featurized MDP with a low action count that is similarly hard to solve for a planner; this is summarized in Section~\ref{sec:mdp-summary} before the arguments are presented in detail.
 Finally, the proof of Theorem~\ref{thm:ub} is given in Section~\ref{sec:ub}.